chipsalliance/i3c-core/docs/source/ext_cap.md

 * How do you clean up the data that was written?
 Mechanism can break in unknown state
     * Current state of FIFO is only accessible via Debug EC
 * Issuing soft reset can break the pending transaction
-    * Software should be notified when pending transaction is done
+    * Software should be notified when the pending transaction is done
 :::

 ##### Bus Write Transaction

-The Bus Write Transaction is acknowledged by the Device if the transaction address matches the Device address and the R/W bit is set to `1`.
+The Bus Write Transaction is acknowledged by the Device if the transaction address matches the Device address and the `R/W` bit is set to `1`.
 The Target Device writes incoming bytes to the TTI RX Data Queue.
 After the transaction ends, a TTI RX Descriptor is generated and pushed to the TTI RX Descriptor Queue for the software access.

 If an Active Controller writes more data to the Target Device than it is capable to handle (even with triggering interrupts on threshold), the generated TTI RX Descriptor should indicate an error status and the Target Device should not ACK data on the bus.
-The Active Controller can attempt mitigating such situation by reading Target queue size from `TTI_QUEUE_SIZE` register before sending big chunk of data.
+The Active Controller can attempt mitigating such a situation by reading Target queue size from the `TTI_QUEUE_SIZE` register before sending a big chunk of data.

 ##### In-Band Interrupts

 The Controller expects to receive an IBI Status Descriptor which is then followed by consecutive DWORDs of IBI Data.
 The IBI Status Descriptor should be compliant with section "8.6 IBI Status Descriptor" of the MIPI I3C HCI specification v1.2.
-If the IBI requires more data to be sent than allowed in a single chunk, it should be split into multiple IBI transfers with `LAST_STATUS` IBI Descriptor field set to `0` unless it is the last one.
+If the IBI requires more data to be sent than it is allowed in a single chunk, it should be split into multiple IBI transfers with the `LAST_STATUS` IBI Descriptor field set to `0`, unless it is the last one.

 #### Register Interface

-The `TTI_EXTCAP_HEADER` is located at memory offset `TTI_SECTION_OFFSET`.
+The `TTI_EXTCAP_HEADER` is located at the `TTI_SECTION_OFFSET` memory offset.
 The registers are aligned to DWORD size (4 bytes), unless specified otherwise.

 :::{list-table} TTI Register Interface